-Summer is here, and millions of people will take to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
+Each year, millions of people plan trips to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
 Our beaches and oceans are a natural wonder that should be taken advantage of, after all.
 But they're also facing a pollution crisis.
 From untold tons of plastic to carbon emissions and household chemicals getting into our waterways, the dangers facing marine life are mounting.

 Single-use plastics are among the most wasteful, but they're also the easiest change you can make to your lifestyle.
 Instead of buying single-use plastic water bottles in bulk, switch to reusable bottles you can fill up again and again.
 There is also a movement among cities, countries, and certain restaurant chains to get rid of plastic straws, bags, utensils, and other smaller plastic items that can be easily swapped out for something more sustainable.
 Make that change in your own home, too.